 - When the last member of staff leaves the office, he/she should set the office alarm system (if fitted) and depart using the staff exit.

-Technology is always making banking easier for every generation, but it is important that replacement of paper documents should not be just a mere convenience.
+Technology is always making banking easier for every generation but it is important that replacement of paper documents should not be just a mere convenience.
 Are your bank’s documents being electronically archived?
-In case of fire, flood and other damages, can you retrieve your data?
-Is the service provider an outsourced company?
+In case of fires, floods and other damages, can you retrieve your data?
+Is the service provider, an outsourced company?
 Did your bank conduct the requisite due diligence on the service provider?
-Documents can fall into wrong hands, resulting in breach of confidentiality, alterations to documents before archiving and fraud.
+Documents can fall into wrong hands resulting in breach of confidentiality, alterations to documents before archiving and fraud.
 Moreover, these processes should be regularly audited to ensure consistency and reliability.